emojiseed/bip-emojiseed/docs/bip-emoji.rst

 ## License

-This document is licensed under the BSD 2-Clause License.
+This document is licensed under the MIT License.

 ## Copyright